drdeford/Computational_Experiments_on_Stirling_Numbers_of_Uniform_Trees/README.md

 ## Code

 Python code for sampling and evaluating cycle covers of trees.
+The sections below provide brief descriptions of the code inside each script.

 ### **FKT.py**